The Dragon Tamers - Cover

 Jasper let out a solemn breath.
 “I sent them away.
 I convinced them it was a better idea to split up, less chance of finding us all.
 Told them I’d take you to a doctor and we’d all meet up later.
 Black really hated going.
 He carried you with that egg back to Randel when you passed out the first time.”

 “Oh,” she acknowledged softly.
-Her mind had calmed enough from the strange buzzing, but she was still unsure of exactly how she was feeling.
+Her mind had calmed enough from the strange sensations, but she was still unsure of exactly how she was feeling.
 She really just wanted to close her eyes, but that didn’t stop the strange sensations she felt throughout her whole body.

 “I do,” he responded gently.
 “My dad once told me a story.
 When he was a young man, he had the chance to see the last Tamer of Mardarow.
 He told me that when he met the man’s eyes, it ... it felt like everything he was had been laid bare.
-His will was exposed; completely out of his control.
+His will was exposed– completely out of his control.
 He would have done anything that man asked him to do, even if it was to take his own life.
 It was only for a split second, but he never forgot.”
 Sucking in a pensive breath, he let it out in a rush.
 “And neither will I.”

 “What?”
 She looked at him but he kept his eyes down.
 “I ...
 How can I possibly be a ... a...”